Altium LLC: Altium Launches Electronic Design Program For College And University Students

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20220314005810/en/

 With a focus on higher learning institutions, Altium Education has been developed for university and college students studying engineering and computer science.
-(Photo: Business Wire)
+(Photo: Altium LLC)

 Altium Education is the next step in Altium's education initiative that makes learning electronics more accessible.
 In 2020, Altium introduced Upverter Education, a modular-based PCB design program created for high school students.
 With a focus on higher learning institutions, Altium Education has been developed for university and college students studying engineering and computer science.